membraneframework/membrane_rtmp_plugin/README.md

 Currently only the following codecs are supported:
 - H264 for video
 - AAC for audio

+## Tcp Server
+It's a simple implementation of tcp server.
+It opens a tcp port and listens for incoming connections.
+For each new connection, a user-provided function is executed.

 ### Prerequisites
 In order to successfully build and install the plugin, you need to have **ffmpeg == 4.4** installed on your system